cookpad/global-style-guides/scss/bem/README.md

 ## BEM

 BEM is a set of guidelines for naming classes which helps us produce maintainable CSS by:
-- Avoiding the infinite inheritance of CSS and providing the concept of clojures by using unique CSS classes per element <sup>[1](useful-links-and-citations)</sup>
+- Avoiding the infinite inheritance of CSS and providing the concept of closures by using unique CSS classes per element <sup>[1](useful-links-and-citations)</sup>
 - Reducing style conflicts by limiting the specificity of the CSS rules we create <sup>[1](useful-links-and-citations)</sup>